Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Content quality matters even more.
 Thin, generic content gets skipped by both users and AI.
 Detailed, specific, genuinely helpful content gets cited and ranked.

 FAQ sections and structured answers are more valuable.
-AI Overviews love well structured Q&A content.
+AI systems love well structured Q&A content.
 Those FAQ sections on your service pages?
-They’re now doing double duty.
+They're now doing double duty.

 Brand visibility still matters.
 Even when AI Overviews appear, people still click through to websites they recognise and trust.
 Building brand awareness through consistent local presence, reviews and content means you get clicked even when you're not the first result.